fmanea/ConnextRouterTrack/submissions/Touchme_node.md

    - First time building node and programing

 3) Answer questions and help others to run router in this Discord channel (1-10 points).
-   - I'm helping new guys to run router
+   - I'm helping new guys to run router.